 Let us have another example using a pendulum.

 At the top of the swing, the pendulum possesses its maximum potential energy and zero kinetic energy.
-As it is released, its potential energy decreases while its kinetic energy increases until the bottom of the swing is reached.
+As it is released, its potential energy decreases while its kinetic energy increases until the ball reaches the bottom of the swing.
 At this position, the potential energy is at its minimum while the kinetic energy is at its maximum.

 We can express this mathematically using the equation